vladdic/vladdic/README.md

 #### I am a frontend developer
 4+ years of commercial development experience, as a front-end developer, extensive experience with Vue.js and Typescript.
 Skilled in creating user-friendly interfaces and collaborating for project success.
 Committed to learning and delivering quality solutions for user and business satisfaction

-Skills: VUE JS / TYPESCRIPT / ELEMENT PLUS / IONIC FRAMEWORK / HTML5 / SASS
+Skills: VUE JS / TYPESCRIPT / NODE JS / EXPRESS JS / NEXT JS / POSTGRESQL / DOCKER / ELEMENT PLUS / IONIC FRAMEWORK / HTML5 / SASS

-- 🔭 I’m currently working on an Element plus project.
+- 🔭 I’m currently working on a Full Stack project.
 - 💬 Ask me about anything
 - 📫 How to reach me: vladfrontender@gmail.com